ccsmith13/react-shopping-cart/README.md

 **STEP 2 - Creating ProductContext**

 - In `src`, create a new folder named `contexts`, this folder is going to be used to hold all of `context objects` we create.
+DONE

-- Inside that folder create a new file named `ProductContext.js`
+- Inside that folder create a new file named `ProductContext.js` DONE

 - In this file, import the `createContext` function from the react library and create our `ProductContext`.
+DONE

 **STEP 3 - Providing data with ProductContext**